cilq/Smyck-Color-Scheme/README.md

 # Smyck Color Scheme

-This is a color scheme suitable for Terminal.app, iTerm2, Vim, gVim, MacVim, Textmate and Sublime Text 2.
+This is a color scheme suitable for Sublime Text 3.

 The colors are carefully chosen and the contrasts are tuned so that it should not hurt the eyes even after a whole day of working.